TomokiMiyauci/equal/README.md

 ### Bundle size optimization

-The `equal` function works correctly for
+The `equal` function works correctly for all supported [built-in objects](#built-in-objects).
-[all supported bulit-in objects](#built-in-objects).
 The price is an increase in bundle size.

 If the data to be compared for equivalence is of multiple data types, or if the data types are unclear, the `equal` function may be the best choice.